yjjang/mongkie/docs/installation.rst

 Installable Packages
 ====================

-Download the `latest release <https://github.com/yjjang/mongkie/releases/latest>`_ of an installer for your OS, then
+Download the `latest release <https://github.com/yjjang/mongkie/releases/latest>`_ of an installer for your OS.

+**Linux and Windows**

+1. After the download completes, run the installer.

+	* For Windows, the installer file has the ``.exe`` extension.
+Double-click the file to run it.
+	* For Linux, the installer file has the ``.sh`` extension.
+You need to make the installer executable by using the following command: :command:`chmod +x <installer-file>`.
+Type :command:`./<installer-file>` to start the installation wizard.

+2. Follow steps in the installation wizard.

+**OS X**